BARNALIXD/Task-Management-App/NEON_SETUP.md

    npm run prisma:migrate
    ```
 3. When prompted, enter a migration name (e.g., "init" or "create_todos_table")
-4. This will create the `todos` table in your NeonDB database
+4. This will create the `todos` table in your NeonDB database (the table name remains 'todos' for database compatibility)

 ## Step 6: Verify the Setup